OpenXRay/xray-16/README.md

 * Major changes should be discussed before implementation
 * Follow the [procedures](doc/procedure)

-Be advised that this project is not sanctioned by GSC Game World in any way – and they remain the copyright holders of all the original source code.
+Be advised that this is a community project not sanctioned by GSC Game World in any way – and they remain the copyright holders of all the original source code and S.T.A.L.K.E.R. franchise.